ARoefer/prime_bullet/README.md

         return some_specification_of_an_action_space
 ```

 As you can see in the code example, we suggest that you perform multiple simulation steps per agent step.
-While this is dependent on your agent's action frquency, we have found that a 30Hz simulation frequency easily leads to oscillations in the simulation.
+While this is dependent on your agent's action frequency, we have found that a 30Hz simulation frequency easily leads to oscillations in the simulation.

 ## Conclusion